micnic/simples.js.org/docs/store.md

 const store = simples.store({

     // id: string
-    // callback: (error: Error, session: simples.Session) => void
-    get(id, callback) {
+    get(id) {
         // Store get method implementation
+        // Should return a promise
-        // If the session was found callback(null, session) should be called
+        // The returned promise should resolve with the session value if found
-        // Else an error should be sent with callback(error, null) },
+        // The returned promise should resolve with null if no session is found },

     // id: string
     // session: simples.Session
-    // callback: (error: Error) => void
+    // timeout: number
-    set(id, session, callback) {
+    set(id, session, timeout) {
         // Store set method implementation
-        // If the session was properly set callback(null) should be called
-        // Else an error should be sent with callback(error) },
+        // Should return a promise
+        // The returned promise should resolve in case of a successful save },

     // id: string
-    // callback: (error: Error) => void
-    unset(id, callback) {
+    remove(id) {
-        // Store unset method implementation
+        // Store remove method implementation
-        // If the session was properly removed callback(null) should be called
-        // Else an error should be sent with callback(error) }
+        // Should return a promise
+        // The returned promise should resolve in case of a successful removal }

+    // id: string
+    // timeout: number
+    update(id, timeout) {
+        // Store remove update implementation
+        // Should return a promise
+        // The returned promise should resolve in case of a successful update }
 });
 ```